 Next j

 - The For loop runs for four iterations.
 Each iteration uses the VLOOKUP function to look up the selected name in the data range.
-It returns the value in the column that corresponds to the current iteration plus one (starting with column C).
+It returns the column value corresponding to the current iteration plus one (starting with column C).
 The value is then assigned to the corresponding TextBox (named “Textbox1” to “Textbox4“).

 -